chhitz/jj-nextgen-jquery-cycle/readme.txt

 == Changelog ==

+- 1.0.5: NextGen images that are excluded now don't show up.
 - 1.0.4: Images attribute border="0" added. before_title, after_title, before_widget, after_widget enabled for widgets.
 No styling on ul and li now in widget.
 - 1.0.3: Widget header is now a h2 tag.
 Widget output fix.
 - 1.0.2: Better support for NextGen galleries already created.
 Alt text is now checked to see if its a url.
 If its not a url alt text will be used for image alt instead of description if it exists.